BLUE PETER IN THE 90S

 Diane-Louise Jordan presented Blue Peter for just over six years between 25th Jan 1990 and 26th Feb 1996.
 The trained actress became the programme's first black presenter.
 She has since presented the BBC's religious show Songs Of Praise and works with several charitable organisations.

 Tim Vincent has been very active since leaving the show.
 The welsh actor presented the show between 16th Dec 1993 and 24th Jan 1997, but went on to feature in the drama Dangerfield and also presented The Clothes Show.
 In 2000 he took on the role of Adam Forrester in the ITV soap, Emmerdale.
 Vincent lived and worked in the U.S. for several years during the 2000's, hosting several Miss World shows.
 In 2008 he appeared in ITV's celebrity skating competition Dancing On Ice, and presented radio shows for London-based station Capital FM and Magic FM during 2008.
-He now presents This Morning's interactive hub on Friday's.
+Since 2011 Tim has presented This Morning's interactive hub on Friday's.

 Katy Hill was my all-time favourite presenter, not only because I fancied her, but also because she was just so bubbly and enthusiastic.
 She was on the show for 4 years between 23rd June 1995 and 19th June 2000.
 She was involved with countless assignments and had an enthusiasm that was hard to match.
 After leaving Blue Peter, Hill presented A Song For Europe in 2001 and 2002.
 She appeared on The Games on Channel 4 in 2004.
-Since 2010 she has worked as a relief co-presenter on ITV1's breakfast show Daybreak.
-Katy also writes blogs for the website ivillage.co.uk.
+After 2010 Katy worked as a relief co-presenter on ITV1's breakfast show Daybreak.
+Katy has also written blogs for the website ivillage.co.uk.
+She is currently working as a co-presenter (with Stuart Miles) on Heart Breakfast for Heart Radio.

 Do you remember Romana D'Annunzio?
 The Scottish presenter worked on the programme between 1996 and 1998.
 Sadly, I have found very little info about what she did after leaving the show, but I do know that she played the role of a female clubber in an episode of the Channel 4 drama Young Person's Guide to Becoming a Rock Star.